Vineyards and Wine

 Cyprus Wine Harvest Festivals

 The Cyprus Tourism Organisation created seven designated wine routes between 2004 and 2013 with funding from European Union structural programs.
 These routes include over 60 wineries, traditional restaurants, museums, churches, and cultural attractions spread across wine-producing regions.
-Each route showcases different indigenous grape varieties and unique terroir characteristics based on altitude, soil composition, and microclimate. kiprguru-com The Krasochoria Wine Villages Route The Krasochoria Wine Villages route in the Limassol district represents the heart of Cyprus wine production.
+Each route showcases different indigenous grape varieties and unique terroir characteristics based on altitude, soil composition, and microclimate.
+The Krasochoria Wine Villages Route The Krasochoria Wine Villages route in the Limassol district represents the heart of Cyprus wine production.
 This area contains 20 picturesque villages with the highest concentration of wineries on the island.
 Villages like Omodos and Koilani alone house 10 wineries between them.
-The dry climate and unique limestone geology create ideal conditions for cultivating both indigenous varieties like Xynisteri…
+The dry climate and unique limestone geology create ideal conditions for cultivating both indigenous varieties like Xynisteri and…

 Read more